University Catalog 2026-2027

 Incoming First-Year Students

 Apply for housing: It is highly recommended that you complete your University Housing application by May 31.
 Students who have received acceptance for the Fall semester may access the housing application through the Campus Living section on MyPack Portal.
 If you decide not to attend NC State, you can cancel your housing application.
-The housing application includes a roommate section to match and communicate anonymously with potential roommates and the application process for Living Learning Villages.
-If you have a preferred roommate already in mind, you can include that information on your housing application.
+The housing application includes a roommate section that allows you to match and communicate anonymously with potential roommates, along with the application process for Living Learning Villages.
+If you already have a preferred roommate in mind, you can include that information on your housing application.

 Incoming Transfer Students

-Due to the first-year live-on requirement that began in 2017, space is limited for upper-class students.
-Any Living and Learning Village that accepts upper-class students is available for transfer students.
-Our Transfer Connections Village and select spaces in our Engineering Village Expansion are reserved exclusively for transfer students.
+Due to the first-year live-on requirement that has been in place since 2017, space is limited for upper-class students.
+Any Living and Learning Village that accepts upper-class students will be available to transfer students.
+Our Transfer Connections Village, and select spaces in our Engineering Village Expansion, are reserved exclusively for transfer students.

-1. Located in Wolf Village Apartments, the Transfer Connections Village connects transfer students to a variety of campus resources and programming meant to make the most of their NC State experience.
+1. Located in Wolf Village Apartments, the Transfer Connections Village connects transfer students to a variety of campus resources and programming to let them make the most of their NC State experience.

-2. Located in Wolf Ridge Apartments, the Engineering Village Expansion provides support for the transition to joining a major in the College of Engineering, career readiness, community, mental health and wellness.
+2. Located in Wolf Ridge Apartments, the Engineering Village Expansion provides support for those transitioning into a major in the College of Engineering, as well as help with topics such as career readiness, community, mental health and wellness.

 Undergraduate students must be enrolled in at least 12 credit hours to be eligible to live on campus during the fall and spring terms.
 Students who must drop below these minimum requirements should contact University Housing to request an exception.
-Summer session housing and transition housing are also housing options that are available.
+Summer session housing and transition housing are also available housing options.

 Living and Learning Villages

 NC State’s Living and Learning Villages are residential communities where students, staff and faculty learn side-by-side.
-You can choose to live with other students based on a common Interest , skill or academic interest.
-Village members develop personally and professionally in a tight-knit social atmosphere.
+You can choose to live with other students that share a common interest, skill or academic field.
+Village members develop personally and professionally in a tight-knit, socially vibrant atmosphere.

 Albright Entrepreneurs Village: live in Wolf Ridge Apartments

-The Albright Entrepreneurs Village provides sophomores and other upper-class students the chance to live and work with entrepreneurial-minded peers.
+The Albright Entrepreneurs Village provides sophomores and other upper-class students with the chance to live and work alongside other entrepreneurially-minded peers.
 Residents of all disciplines can explore and develop their entrepreneurial interests in an environment that inspires creativity and innovation.

 Arts Village: live in Turlington Hall

-The Arts Village is a partnership between University Housing and Arts NC State and is located in Turlington Hall.
-The Arts Village is a dynamic living and learning community that unites students from various personal and academic backgrounds who have a passion for the arts and enables them to continue their exploration of broadly defined arts disciplines.
+The Arts Village is a partnership between University Housing and Arts NC State.
+The Arts Village is a dynamic living and learning community that unites students from across various personal and academic backgrounds through their shared passion for the arts, and enables them toexplore a wide range of broadly defined arts disciplines.

 EcoVillage: live in Lee Hall

 EcoVillage is a place where students can learn about all things sustainability.
-We support students in considering how they can be good stewards of the planet through individual actions and activities in our campus community and beyond.
-Whether we are at the campus AgroEcology Farm or exploring the mountains or coast of North Carolina, students will have the opportunity to engage in high-impact, experiential learning while building connections with peers over their shared interests.
+We empower students to consider how they can be good stewards of the planet through both their individual actions, and participating in activities held throughout our campus community and beyond.
+Whether we are at the campus AgroEcology Farm, or exploring the beautiful wilderness of North Carolina, students will have the opportunity to engage in high-impact, experiential learning while building connections with peers over their shared interests.

 Engineering Village: live in Sullivan Hall

-The Engineering Village is an extension of the College of Engineering’s First-Year Program introducing students to the field of engineering.
+The Engineering Village is an extension of the College of Engineering’s First-Year Program, which introduces students to the field of engineering.
 It encourages thoughtful consideration of complex challenges facing our communities.
 Students must be engineering majors to participate.

 Exploratory Studies Village: live in Owen Hall

-The Exploratory Studies Village is for students entering the university who are undecided about their major.
-A year of guided inquiry and exploration, coupled with one-on-one sessions with their academic advisor, helps move students through the career planning and decision-making process.
+The Exploratory Studies Village is for those students entering the university who may be undecided about their major.
+These residents are introduced to a unique year of guided inquiry and exploration, coupled with one-on-one sessions with their academic advisor, to help move students through their career planning and decision-making process.
 Students must be in the Exploratory Studies Program to participate.

 Global Village: live in Alexander Hall